 From the ATV-accessible forest roads to the quiet of nature back at the campground, small campground in the Loup Loup Forest has something for everyone.
 A small stream flows along the edge of the campground.
 Visit our Flickr page for photos.

 Directions: Start in Okanogan at the junction with US Highway 97 and SR-20.
 Go west on SR-20 for 14.9 miles.
 Turn right onto Sweat Creek Road.
 Go 1 mile.
-Site is on the right side of road.
+The site is on the right side of the road.
 Get directions.